qgt7zm/capstone-project/README.md

 ## Instructions

+### Development Environment

 1. Clone or download this repository using the GitHub website, desktop app, or git command line.
 2. (**Recommended**) Create a Python virtual environment using `python3 -m venv .venv`.
 3. (**Recommended**) Activate the virtual environment using `source .venv/bin/activate` (Unix) or `.venv\bin\activate.bat`.
-4. Install the required Python packages using `pip3 install -r requirements.txt`.
+4. Install the required Python packages with `pip3 install -r requirements.txt`.

+### Database

+1. (_Optional_) Set your production database in [settings.py](mysite/settings.py) under `DATABASES`.
-5. Create or migrate your database using `python3 manage.py migrate`.
+2. Create or migrate your database by running `python3 manage.py migrate`.

+### Environment Variables

+1. Generate a Django secret key by running `python3 gen_secret_key.py`.
+2. Copy or rename [.env.blank](.env.blank) to `.env` and paste your secret key there.
-6. Run the local development server using `python3 manage.py runserver 8000`.
+3. Run the local development server with `python3 manage.py runserver 8000`.
-7. Access the website on a web browser at http://127.0.0.1:8000/.
+4. Access the website on a web browser at http://127.0.0.1:8000/.